Taxify’s London launch halted after transport regulator mounts investigation

 It has an “all-in-one solution for taxi companies”.
 Basically, a booking system with a consumer-facing app.
 Traditional taxi companies use Taxify’s web-based dispatcher and fleet management systems to manage their back-end and unite under Taxify’s consumer facing app to stay competitive against expanding networks like Hailo and Uber.
 That then lowers Taxify’s costs, allowing them to charge less.
 It then charges the cab firm a low monthly fee of about 12-15€ per driver per month.

-Taxify’s other focus is its rapidly growing Local Partner programme, which allows entrepreneurs to set up their local Taxify business using a franchise model and become a city manager on a revenue share model.Featured Image: Taxify
+Taxify’s other focus is its rapidly growing Local Partner program, which allows entrepreneurs to set up their local Taxify business using a franchise model and become a city manager on a revenue share model.Featured Image: Taxify

 0